Natalia Gulkina: 2004-2011: Duet with M. Sukhankina and the revival of "Mirage"

 The singers decided to join forces and record a common album.
 Natalia as a producer invited Sergey Lavrov, with whom she collaborated in "Stars", and introduced him to Margarita.
 The result of their joint activity was the song "Just a Mirage" and the single "Mirage of Love", which aroused great interest among the public.
 The words to the song were written by Gulkina herself, and the music was written by Vadim Zolotykh.
 Despite the dissatisfaction of the owner of the rights to the Mirage brand, Gulkina and Sukhankina continued their joint activities first under the name Solo, and then changed it to the Golden Voices of the Mirage group.
 The singers participated in the "Disco of the 80s" with a song from Natalia Gulkina's repertoire "Ivanhoe".
 In 2005, they released the album "Just a Mirage", and also shot a video for the song of the same name.
 Dance teams "WA", "Scotch", "VIP" took part in the project.
 In 2006, in the SCCZ "Russia" the concert of the Golden Voices of the Mirage group took place".
 The singers paid the composer To Andrey Lityagin for the right to perform his works.

 In 2007 Natalia Gulkina and Margarita Sukhankina teamed up with Andrey Lityagin, reviving the group "Mirage".
 In the same year, the video for the song "A Thousand Stars" was filmed.

 In 2008, Natalia Gulkina and Margarita Sukhankina took part in the television show NTV "Superstar 2008.
 The dream team" and became the winners of this project by the number of audience votes scored.
-In this show Natalia fully showed her acting talent, brilliantly playing the roles of the Snow Maiden, the Witch, the Waitress and other characters.
+Natalia played the roles of the Snow Maiden, the Witch, the Waitress and other characters.

 On September 17, 2009, the new album of the Mirage group was released under the title "A thousand stars", in which Gulkina performed four songs solo and four more in a duet with Sukhankina.
 At the same time, a new clip of the band "The Night is Twinkling" was released.

 In 2010, Natalia, as part of Mirage, took part in the opening ceremony of the Winter Olympic Games in Vancouver, Canada, where the group gave two concerts.